CodeupClassroom/venus-modified-lessons/spa/index.md

 ## Definition

-Historically, whenever an end-user of a web application would click on a link to a new page of the application, or refresh data that have changed on the currently viewed page, the user's browser would make a new request of the web server to send the new page, if the page could not be loaded from the cache.
+Historically, whenever an end-user of a web application would click on a link to a new page of the application, or refresh data that have changed on the currently viewed page, the user's browser would make send the new page, or re-send the current page with the new data (use of cache notwithstanding).
 This is known as Multi-Page Application (MPA) design and it has a few drawbacks:

 - the request for the new page and its response must travel over a network like the internet, which is very slow compared to other data storage like SSDs and RAM.
 - puts more load on the web server.